Welcome to the dark side of the well-favored paradise-sport.

 Avoid surfing to exhaustion

 Use a leash, in a case when your “batteries” start to blink on 10%.
-Surfing on intense conditions, managing your stamina is a very important thing to do.
+Surfing on intense conditions, managing your stamina is an essential thing to do.
 If you already feel like you are going to have a cramp or feel dizzy, get out!

 Safe breath holding